-DOM contracted with an actuary firm to thoroughly evaluate the service rates.
+DOM contracted with an actuary firm to thoroughly evaluate the service rates in 2017.
+A new rate study will be completed prior to a 2023 renewal.

 To set the context for developing service rates, the service descriptions for each waiver service were carefully considered.
 It was determined whether certain services had essentially the same provider education requirements, expectations and billable productivity levels.
 If so, these services were grouped together for purposes of rate development.